 The aim of a supervisor is to guide their prospective students through their DPhil by providing assistance to their studies.

-The Medical Sciences Division has put together a useful resource containing information pertaining to graduate students, ranging from information for new students, to skills training, financial matters, and examination regulations.
-You can access this information via the Medical Sciences Graduate School WebLearn site.
+The Medical Sciences Division has put together a useful resource containing information pertaining to graduate students, ranging from information for new students, to skills training, financial matters, academic progression and milestones, and examination regulations.
+You can access this information via the Medical Sciences Graduate School Canvas site.
 You will need your Oxford single sign on to get access.
 This information is aimed at students but is also a good resource for supervisors.

 For those who supervise students, the Charlie Waller Memorial Trust has a number of resources to increase awareness of the signs and the dangers of depression amongst students.